• Skip to primary navigation

 Bisquick apple cobbler ingredients with labels.

-• Bisquick - This baking mix is a great tool for anyone who wants to bake delicious treats without mixing and preparing the “base” (flour, salt, fat, and leavening).
+• Bisquick - 1½ cups of Bisquick.
+This baking mix is a great tool for anyone who wants to bake delicious treats without mixing and preparing the “base” (flour, salt, fat, and leavening).

-• Milk - Stirring the ingredients simply won’t be possible without a liquid.
+• Milk - 1½ cups of milk.
+Stirring the ingredients simply won’t be possible without a liquid.
 Milk is the best choice because it enhances flavor and color.

-• Butter - A great cobbler is rich and delicious.
+• Butter - ½ cup of butter (1 stick or 8 tablespoons butter, melted and cooled).
+A great cobbler is rich and delicious.
 You can thank butter for that burst of rich flavor and delicateness!
 Just make sure it’s melted and cooled for this recipe to work.

-• Apples - To bring that pop of “fall” into this cobbler recipe, you’ll need apples.
+• Apples - 3 large apples (peeled and cut into chunks).
+To bring that pop of “fall” into this cobbler recipe, you’ll need apples.
 Use red apples for a sweet flavor or green apples for a tangy, sour flair.

-• Light brown sugar - With just the right amount of sweetness and nuttiness, light brown sugar is an essential ingredient to apple cobblers.
+• Light Brown Sugar - 1 cup of light brown sugar (packed).
+With just the right amount of sweetness and nuttiness, light brown sugar is an essential ingredient to apple cobblers.

-• Nutmeg - The flavor of nutmeg can’t be ignored.
+• Nutmeg - ½ teaspoon ground nutmeg.
+The flavor of nutmeg can’t be ignored.
 It contains just the right amount of spice that really brings this apple cobbler to life.
 Remember: a little goes a long way!

 One thing you will love about this apple cobbler recipe is that it’s not only tasty but it’s super easy to create, too.
-Whether you’re a beginner or novice baker, you’re bound to be successful.
-Let’s bake!
+Take out a 9x13 or 9x9 baking pan, some mixing bowls, and a silicone spatula set to get started.

 1